Got a question? We have the answers.

 Do you offer financial assistance?

-We believe in the power of summer camp for every child and provide up to 50% assistance!
-Every year, we offer thousands of dollars in scholarships to families in need.
+Unfortunately, we have stopped accepting applications for 2022.
+We believe in the power of summer camp for every child and provide up to 60% assistance!
+Every year, we offer thousands of dollars in scholarships to families who can use the help.
 To apply, please complete this form.

 Do you accept payment through the Children’s Council?